 - Over the Rideau Canal: Exploring the canal from the air

-You can find additional information on the history and cultural importance of the Rideau Canal here:
+To learn more about the history and cultural importance of the Rideau Canal: